 - Schedule recess periods to follow lunch periods (in elementary)

-- Provide student access to hand washing or hand sanitizing before they eat meals or snacks
+- Provide students access to hand washing or hand sanitizing before they eat meals or snacks

 - Take reasonable steps to accommodate the tooth-brushing regimen of students with special oral health needs (e.g., orthodontia or high tooth decay risk).